dbsb-juntendo/descSPIM/README.md

 ## Guide to install

-It is recommended to start learning [Basic of optics](https://github.com/dbsb-juntendo/descSPIM/blob/main/Basics%20of%20optics.md) and [Preparation of cleared samples](https://github.com/dbsb-juntendo/descSPIM/blob/main/Sample%20preparation.md), and start introducing [descSPIM-basic](https://github.com/dbsb-juntendo/descSPIM/blob/main/descSPIM-basic.md).
+It is recommended to start learning [Basic of optics](https://github.com/dbsb-juntendo/descSPIM/blob/main/Basics%20of%20optics.md) and [Cleared sample preparation](https://github.com/dbsb-juntendo/descSPIM/blob/main/Sample%20preparation.md), and start introducing [descSPIM-basic](https://github.com/dbsb-juntendo/descSPIM/blob/main/descSPIM-basic.md).
 Add-on functions are developed to be compatible with the basic system.

 Add-ons: (under construction)